0xshora/Intel_robot/README.md

 # Intel_robot
 This is a laboratory work for the department of Computer Science at Keio

-The verision using the cameras are under origin syora_branch app/003_main.py
+The verision using the cameras is under origin syora_branch app/003_main.py

 app/steppingmotor/motor